edgio-docs/edgio-docs/guides/applications/v7/security/getting_started.md

 ---
-title: Securing Your Web Applications ({{ PRODUCT_SECURITY }})
+title: Securing Your Web Applications
 ---

-Our security offering is designed to secure your web applications against malicious and unwanted traffic.
+{{ PRODUCT }} {{ PRODUCT_SECURITY }} is designed to secure your web applications against malicious and unwanted traffic.
 The core methods through which it secures site traffic are listed below.

 -   Leverages our distributed worldwide network to provide protection